Jordan Wylie: Expeditions

 Wylie has been recognised for his adventure achievements around the world which include several official Guinness World Records and world firsts.
 In August 2014, Wylie and two of his former military colleagues climbed Mount Kilimanjaro completely barefoot as part of a charity expedition to summit the tallest mountain on the African continent and the highest free-standing mountain in the world (19,342 feet).
 In October 2019, he became the first person to row solo across the notorious Bab El Mandeb Straits.
 Wylie also set a new world record with his fellow Army Cadets ambassador Sally Orange when they ran the deepest underground marathon in October 2020.
 Wylie was recognised by British Canoeing in 2020 for his unsuccessful world first circumnavigation attempt to Standup Paddleboard around Great Britain.
 Although Wylie's attempt was unsuccessful due to COVID-19 lockdown regulations in Scotland, Wylie set a new world record for the longest Standup Paddleboard journey on the ocean (149 days / 2733 km).
 The record was subsequently broken by Brendon Prince (GBR) the following year.
 In December 2021, Wylie completed the Antarctica Extreme Ice Marathon which formed part of his attempt to successfully run marathons in the 10 coldest places on the planet.
+On 3 January 2023 Wylie became an official member of the 7 continents marathon club, the Club is unique and reserved for athletes who have run a marathon within the Antarctic Circle on the Antarctica continent, as well as on the other six continents.